christopherhanke/bootdev_server/readme.md

 # Bootdev_Server
-This is a project from [boot.dev](https://www.boot.dev) to learn building HTTP web server in Go.
-The project builds a JSON API, incorporates webhooks and JWTs and more.
+This is a guided project from [boot.dev](https://www.boot.dev) to learn building HTTP web server in Go.
+The project builds a local server application with JSON API, incorporates webhooks, JWTs/Authorization and more.

+## Install
+The application is build for learning purposes, so there is no inherited installation purpose.
+If you still want to you can install it with:\
+``go install github.com/christopherhanke/bootdev_server``

 ## API